deepikapriyak30/supermart-grocery-sales-analysis/README.md

 # Supermart Grocery Sales Analysis

 ## Executive Summary
-Using Python, Power BI, and SQL, I analyzed 10,000+ grocery orders to understand revenue drivers, customer behavior, category performance, and profit trends for Supermart (Tamil Nadu–based fictional grocery app).
+Using Python, SQL, and data visualization techniques, I analyzed a grocery delivery dataset to uncover sales patterns, customer behavior, and profitability trends for a fictional supermarket in Tamil Nadu, India.

-The analysis shows which product categories generate the highest profit, how discounts affect margins, which customers drive the most revenue, and why profit-prediction models struggle to perform.
-These insights support better decisions around pricing, inventory planning, and customer retention.
+**The goal was to understand:**
+Which customers and categories drive most revenue
+How discounting affects profit
+How monthly sales behave over time
+Whether profit can be predicted using machine learning

+After completing the end-to-end analysis and modeling, several strategic insights emerged, pointing to opportunities to improve customer targeting and revenue planning.

 ---

 ## Business Problem
-Supermart wants to understand why certain categories and cities perform better, how discounts impact profits, which customers contribute the most revenue, and whether profit can be predicted reliably from sales data.

-The goal is to build a clear analytical view that helps improve revenue, optimize product performance, and guide data-driven business strategy.
+Grocery platforms rely heavily on repeat customers and consistent monthly demand.

+**However, the business lacked clarity on:**
+Which customers contribute the most to total revenue How category-wise performance changes month to month Whether discounts are actually improving profitability If profit can be predicted accurately using ML models

+Without this understanding, the business cannot optimize pricing, discounting, or customer retention strategy.

 ---